ariera/ariera.github.io/_drafts/2017-09-26-setting-up-django-and-vuejs-to-play-nicely-in-both-dev-and-production.markdown

 This part was one of the trickiest, there are several configuration options all with very similar names and they feel very confusing to new commers to the framework.
 I'll spend a little explaining what and why every option does.

 My goal here was to have in the end a directory named `./public` (at the root of the project) where all the assest will be stored, with no unnecesary subdirectories (ie. grouping all javascript inside a `js` dir would be okey, but theres no need for deeper levels).
-The final `public` folder would look like this
+The final `./public` folder would look like this

 ```
 - public/